 One of my favorite things about La Carolina is how at home our kids felt– my husband and I would lounge in the rocking chairs and watch birds while the girls tromped about the gardens chasing the puppy or looking at the horses.

 Since this is a true working farm, there is always something happening, and my girls especially loved watching the ranch hand Michael move wood using the traditional Costa Rican oxen method.

 We loved finding a bird’s nest with a baby bird next to the washhouse, and the girls found all kinds of frogs around our cabin.
 We spent some of the best, unplugged family time ever because everyone was able to be fully present in our interactions.

-I’ve definitely saved the best for last.
-La Carolina Lodge is definitely remote, so leaving the property to eat meals isn’t the most feasible solution.
-That’s why it’s so awesome that meals are included with your stay.
+I’ve definitely saved the best for last!
+La Carolina Lodge is definitely remote, so leaving the property to eat meals isn’t the most feasible option.
+That’s why it’s so awesome that meals are included with your stay!

 We loved that the food was served in big bowls, and we could serve ourselves the portions that we needed.
 This greatly reduced food waste and allowed our kids independence in choosing what went on their plates.

 We had great conversations about the food as we discussed where the food comes from and where we had seen it on the farm.
 The girls loved talking about how cheese is made from the milk we got from the cows, and how we saw the tilapia fish in the pond.
 We ate bananas right from the trees– something my girls adored.

 Our guide Alejandro said that the food is about 99% farm to table– they ‘re still purchasing garlic, red peppers and cilantro from a local buyer.
 There are rice fields at La Carolina, but this year the weather was too hot and all the rice was lost.
 Normally, however, the food is almost entirely sourced from the land itself.